 Northwest Tennessee is a paradise for outdoor enthusiasts, offering abundant fishing and hunting opportunities.
-Dyer for its scenic beauty, excellent fishing, and the presence of American bald eagles.
-The county also features three golf courses.
+Dyer

 Dyersburg/Dyer County Data (continued)

 County lies along the Mississippi Flyway, a globally important bird area that supports the migration of over 325 bird species-60% of all species in the U.S.-and provides essential resources for up to 40% of North America's waterfowl during spring and fall migrations.
 North of Dyer County is Reelfoot Lake, known